BattModels/Clio-PythonAPI/README.md

 then converts the grid to composition axes in a fast, vectorized manner.

 Key parameters:
-1) ``all_solvents'' : list of solvents present in ``densities_all'' for separation/calculation
+1) ''all_solvents'' : list of solvents present in ''densities_all'' for separation/calculation
-2) ``salts'' : dict of salt species as key and molar mass as value
+2) ''salts'' : dict of salt species as key and molar mass as value
-3) ``densities_all'' : dictionary of feeder solutions, keys as CompositionIDs, values as densities of the solutions
+3) ''densities_all'' : dictionary of feeder solutions, keys as CompositionIDs, values as densities of the solutions
-4) ``volume_step'', ``total'' : discretization of volume grid and total mix volume respectively.
+4) ''volume_step'', ''total'' : discretization of volume grid and total mix volume respectively.